On distributional symmetries on the CAR algebra: Introduction

+$\carf(\bz)$ is also acted on by orthogonal transformations in a natural way through Bogolubov automorphisms.
+This enables us to consider rotatability for states on the CAR algebra as well.
+Contrary to the classical case, rotatable states, $\cs^{\bo_\bz}(\carf(\bz))$, are exactly the same as exchangeable states, Proposition \ref{rot}.
+The overall picture of invariant states on $\carf(\bz)$ is then the following

-where $\cs^\bz(\carf(\bz))$ denotes the stationary states and the last strict inclusion is shown in \cite{CRcar}.\\ Finally, the so-called self-adjoint subalgebra $\mathfrak{C}(\bz)$ of $\carf(\bz)$ is also addressed since its generators are the Fermi analogues of Bernoulli random variables.
-As proved in \cite{CRcar}, the vacuum state is the only exchangeable state on $\mathfrak{C}(\bz)$ and so it is also its only rotatable state.
+where $\cs^\bz(\carf(\bz))$ denotes the stationary states and the last strict inclusion is shown in{ \it e.g.} \cite{CRcar}.

+Finally, the so-called self-adjoint subalgebra $\mathfrak{C}(\bz)$ of $\carf(\bz)$ is also addressed, since its generators are the Fermi analogues of Bernoulli random variables.
+As proved in \cite{CRcar}, the vacuum state is the only exchangeable state on $\mathfrak{C}(\bz)$; therefore, it is also its only rotatable state.
+Moreover, we prove in Corollary \ref{selfadjoint} that the vacuum state is the only spreadable state on $\mathfrak{C}(\bz)$.
 The picture of distributional symmetries on $\mathfrak{C}(\bz)$ is the same as what we saw above for the CAR algebra.
-In particular, we prove here that the set of spreadable states on $\mathfrak{C}(\bz)$ is again a Choquet simplex, Theorem \ref{choquetsa}.
+Phrased differently, the sets of spreadable, symmetric, and rotatable states on $\mathfrak{C}(\bz)$ all coincide with the singleton made up of the vacuum state, whereas there exist stationary states other than it, {\it cf.} \cite {CRcar}, Proposition 4.1.